 What You Miss

-- Stonehenge Stonehenge may seem to stand out on Salisbury Plain in splendid isolation but it's actually in the midst of Wiltshire a county rich in other attractions, including Longleat Safari Park, the historic city of Salisbury, the fascinating, movie-set National Trust village of Laycock.
-Other prehistoric sites nearby include Avebury, location of one of Europe's most important ceremonial landscapes, with a huge stone circle and a a prehistoric ceremonial highway.
+- Stonehenge - Stonehenge may seem to stand out on Salisbury Plain in splendid isolation but it's actually in the midst of Wiltshire a county rich in other attractions, including Longleat Safari Park, the historic city of Salisbury, the fascinating, movie-set National Trust village of Laycock.
+Other prehistoric sites nearby include Avebury, the location of one of Europe's most important ceremonial landscapes with a huge stone circle and a prehistoric ceremonial highway.

 If you have mobility problems, specialist accessible tour operators probably make more sense.
 Unless you are the kind of visitor who likes to tick off the boxes of the places you've been without really seeing them, these kinds of whistle stop, tours are outdated and poor value for money.